zubair2004/Pruning_in_Transformers_to_achieve_lightweight_LLMs/README.md

 # Pruning_in_RNNs.
-This is a repository about qstructured pruning in transformers which will help us create lightweight LLMs which are easily accessible with relatively lower computing power.
+This is a repository about unstructured pruning in transformers which will help us create lightweight LLMs which are easily accessible with relatively lower computing power.